 2. RENOVATION - We are currently working on renovating a courtyard complex at the entrance to the farm which will become rent-able rooms for people stuck at the border, and a living space for volunteers.
 We need people to help clean the space, assist in construction, and add their own artistic expertise!

-Multiple options are available, including a dorm, private rooms when available and the roof top.
+Multiple options are available, including a dorm, and the roof top.
 Camping is possible with your own tent.
 Access to toilet and shower.

 Usually we try to eat together.
 We tend to stick to a vegetarian/vegan diet, it is entirely possible to have meat though.
-Our produce mostly comes from our and our neighbors' farms.
+Some of our produce comes from ours and our neighbours' farms.

 Coming from Amman, you can take the public bus from Muhajireen bus station to Shuneh, a town 3 km from the farm.
 From Shuneh you could either walk or get a taxi (max.
 1 JD) towards the King Hussain Bridge.
 You will see our gates on the left hand side, covered with pink flowers, between two billboards.
 There are usually taxi cabs parked right in front.